soodoku/tldr/summaries/57_heidegger_hippo.md

 Al glanced nervously at Betty, then turned to their host.
 “Where are the low-fat and low-cholesterol foods?” he asked.

+“That’s the best part,” Saint Peter replied.
+“You can eat as much as you like of whatever you like, and you will never get fat or sick.This is Heaven!”
+“No testing my blood sugar or blood pressure?”
+Al persisted.
+“Never again,” said St. Pete.
+“All you do here is enjoy yourself.”

+Al glared at Betty and groaned, “You and your stupid oat bran!
+We could have been here ten years ago!”

 -----

 Millie accompanied her husband Maurice to the doctor’s office.